ashur/ppppost/README.md

 ### Twitter

-To configure a bot for Twitter, you'll need to provide the following:
+When configuring a bot for Twitter, you'll be prompted for the following:

 - Consumer Token
 - Consumer Secret